MichaelG-create/bank-branch-footfall/README.md

-# Banking Agency Traffic Analyser
+# Bank Branch Footfall Analyser
 A project with :
-- An API generating traffic count in bank agencies on an hourly basis
+- An API generating visitors count in a bank branch on an hourly basis
 - An ETL pipeline which
   - Extracts the data from the REST API (-> to raw CSVs))
   - Transform the data to perform analytical queries